Daud (film): Reception

-After the success of his previous movie Rangeela, Verma's Daud was much anticipated.
-The movie opened to mixed reviews.
 Anupama Chopra of India Today wrote, "Despite the flaws, Daud makes for fun-watching."

 Soundtrack

 The score and soundtrack were composed by A. R. Rahman, who also scored Rangeela.
 The lyrics were written by Mehboob, except for the song "Daud" which was penned by Sukhwinder Singh.
 One of the songs, "Zehreela Pyar" came heavily under the censor scanner for its rather bold picturization.

 The soundtrack was re-released in Tamil as a non-film album titled Ottam and was dubbed in Telugu as 50–50.